MichaelObvious/StoryGenerator/README.md

 * ghc
 * cabal

-to run the program run `cabal run`
+to run the program run `cabal new-run`